Pet owners have their dogs spayed or neutered for a variety of reasons.

 Although spaying and neutering procedures are pretty normal and considered “standard” for pet dogs, they are quite significant from your pet’s point of view.
 For starters, they’ll alter the hormones produced by your dog, and they can also trigger a number of behavioral changes.

 Typically, males experience greater behavioral changes than females following a neutering or spaying operation, but females can experience a few changes too.

 Some of the most common changes include:

 Many male dogs will stop mounting and humping other dogs, their owner’s legs, and inanimate objects once they’re neutered.
 Others will continue to do so from time to time, especially if the dog was neutered relatively late in life.

 Most males will become less likely to wander off in search of romance after being neutered.
 This can be especially helpful for dogs who always seem to be interested in escaping from the backyard or bolting when you open the door.

-Males are generally less likely to urinate around the house after being neutered.
+Males are generally less likely to exhibit urine marking around the house after being neutered.
 This doesn’t mean that dogs who are poorly house-trained will suddenly start waiting to go outside before tinkling, but it will stop the territorial “marking” behavior that many males exhibit (you may finally be able to ditch those belly bands).

-Some male dogs may exhibit less aggression after being neutered.
+Some male dogs may exhibit fewer aggressive behaviors after being neutered.
 However, this usually only works well if they’re neutered very early in life.

 Some females may calm down a bit after being spayed, although others will act just like they did before the operation.